Azure/missionlz/src/bicep/README.md

   --parameters logAnalyticsWorkspaceResourceGroupName=<Log Analytics Workspace Resource Group Name>
 ```

+The result will be a policy assignment created for each resource group deployed by MLZ that can be viewed in the 'Compliance' view of Azure Policy in the Azure Portal.

 Under the [modules/policies](modules/policies) directory are JSON files named for the initiatives with default parameters (except for a Log Analytics workspace ID value `<LAWORKSPACE>` that we substitute at deployment time -- any other parameter can be modified as needed).

-The result will be a policy assignment created for each resource group deployed by MLZ that can be viewed in the 'Compliance' view of Azure Policy in the Azure Portal.

 ## Adding Remote Access via Bastion Host

+Want to remotely access the network and the resources you've deployed into it?
+You can use [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/) to remotely access virtual machines within the network without exposing them via Public IP Addresses.

 To deploy a virtual machine as a jumpbox into the network without a Public IP Address using Azure Bastion Host, provide two parameters `deployRemoteAccess=true` and `linuxVmAdminPasswordOrKey=<your password>` and `windowsVmAdminPassword=<your password>` to the deployment.
 A quick and easy way to generate a secure password from the .devcontainer is the command `openssl rand -base64 14`.